The Legend of CVT: A Modeline into the Past

 and +VSync

-mean the horizontal and vertical sync lines are normally low (grounded), and get pulled to high voltage (5 volts or so) to signal a sync pulse910 (active-high).
+mean the horizontal and vertical sync lines are normally low (grounded), and get pulled to high voltage (3.3 to 5 volts) to signal a sync pulse910 (active-high).
 If the modeline contained -HSync

 or -VSync